GrandmasterTash/vault/README.md

+Actions
+  * Upgrade argon2 to fix parallelism bug.
+  - Minimum tonic stack to replicate thread-geddon - then raise bug.
+  - Tidy-up main and lib.
+  - Where-ever spawn_blocking is used, link it to a global semaphore to stop explosions.
+  - Update jaeger if possible and re-enable during load tests.
+  - Repeat load testing and auto-scaling.

-BUG: Underload - blowing through container memory limit.
+BUG: Under load - blowing through container memory limit.
 How?
 Try rate_limiting.
   Argon2 thread bug - need to bump to 3.0.1 and refactor some code.
   Also need a configurable concurrency limit in tower.